 Save all the packing materials!

 Connect your harp microphone to the amp via the INPUT jacks on the top panel.
 The jacks accepts a ¼-inch phone plug, like on a typical guitar cable.
 Try both input jacks – High and Low – to see which works best with your microphone.
 If your harp microphone is wired for low impedance it will have a different connector and you will need a converter.
 I use the Audix T-50K converter and I recommend it, but there are many other good products out there.

 Switch the amp on and wait for the tubes to warm up.
 This will take about 30 seconds.
 Make sure the volume and tone controls are set low at first.
 Increase the settings as needed after the amp is ready.

 Connect to an external speaker cabinet using a speaker cable that terminates with a ¼ inch phone plug.
 This will switch off the speaker inside the amp.
 The external speaker jack is clearly marked on the back of the amp.

 USING THE LINE OUT

-The Delta V6 amp has an optional line out feature that allows you to easily connect the amp to a PA sound system so you can be heard in any venue, no matter how large.
+The Delta V6 amp has includes a line out feature that allows you to easily connect the amp to a PA sound system so you can be heard in any venue, no matter how large.
 It sends a line level signal from the amp.
 Use a regular instrument cable with ¼-inch phone plugs.
 The line out jack is on the back of the amp next to the external speaker jack.
 Plug the cable into a Mic or Line input on the PA mixer, or ask the sound tech at the gig to take care of it.